 Sunday, April 11, 2021

-The theme of this year’s workshop will address the physician-scientist education continuum.
-Topics that will be addressed in this workshop will range from diversity and inclusion, team science in academic careers, and strategies to track outcomes.
+The theme of this year’s workshop addressed the physician-scientist education continuum.
+Topics ranged from diversity and inclusion, team science in academic careers, and strategies to track outcomes.

 2019 AAIM Research Pathways Directors Workshop